-We recognised that while we have a good gender balance across our team, we have work to do to grow the number of women in leadership roles.
+We recognised that while we have a good gender balance across our teams, we have work to do to grow the number of women in leadership roles.
 A core component of our people strategy is to ensure we're nurturing an inclusive and inspiring working environment to attract and retain the best people.
-However, we still have work to do and believe by starting with a specific focus on gender will be a catalyst for other under-represented groups.
+However, we still have work to do and believe by starting with a specific focus on gender, this will be a catalyst for other under-represented groups.

 By signing the charter, we commit to the following: